-How much you pay your staff is determined by a complex array of internal and external factors.
-Nonprofits want to make sure their compensation standards are in-line with peer organizations, but also don’t want to lose talent to the higher paying but related sectors like government, philanthropy, education, and health care.
+How much nonprofit employees are paid is determined by a complex array of internal and external factors.
+Nonprofits want to make sure their compensation standards are in line with peer nonprofit organizations, but also don’t want to lose talent to the higher paying but related sectors like government, philanthropy, education, and health care.

 There’s also the issue of pay equity and fairness.
-How can nonprofits fight for creating a just society when our own internal policies still reflect historical inequalities?
+How can nonprofits work to create a just society when our own internal policies still reflect historical inequalities?

 These factors, combined with local and federal laws, can make compensation design complicated.
 So where do you start?
-A good place to begin is by studying market research into comparable salaries.
-While there are factors that lead some employees to be compensated differently, straying too far from market averages could lead to inequitable practices like paying women, people of color, immigrants, and people with disabilities lower than others in similar positions.
+A good place for organizations to begin is by researching comparable salaries.
+While there are factors that lead some employees to be compensated differently, straying too far from the benchmarks for similar organizations could lead to inequitable practices like paying women, people of color, immigrants, and people with disabilities lower than others in similar positions.

-The following resources can help you make optimal salary decisions that keep employees happy and engaged in the nonprofit sector for a long time:
+The following resources can help you make salary decisions in a way that employees feel is fair.

 - Many nonprofit state associations produce wage and benefit reports: state specific salary and benefits reports (produced by state associations of nonprofits in conjunction with Columbia Books)